 Fort Ilocandia Resort Hotel

-Nope, we didn’t stay here — their rates was not within our budget range, we can’t afford it.
+Nope, we didn’t stay here — their rates were not within our budget range, we can’t afford it.
 It is a luxury resort just a few minutes ride from Malacañang of the North.
 At first I thought it was a museum because it looks vintage.
 We just surveyed the area.

 Sand Dunes at Paoay

 If you want to treat yourself an adrenaline pumping experience then sand boarding at Paoay Sand Dunes is worth a try.
-It costs P2500.00 for a 4×4 truck tour.
+It costs ~P2,500++ for a 4×4 truck tour.
 The roller-coaster ride at the jeepney back while standing was a thrill.
 The guides will teach you how to surf the sands.
 I was pretty stoked.
 Also, the view was breathtaking–I love watching the waves crashing onto the beach.

 The museum house beside it was closed during our visit but we did wait together with other tourists to enter the mausoleum and viewed the well-preserved body of the late president surrounded by flower and shell ornaments.
 There is no entrance fee and you are not allowed to take pictures inside.